dc-js/dc.js/docs/api-latest.md

 ```

 #### .boxPadding([padding])
-Get or set the spacing between boxes as a fraction of bar size.
+Get or set the spacing between boxes as a fraction of box size.
 Valid values are within 0-1.
 See the [d3 docs](https://github.com/mbostock/d3/wiki/Ordinal-Scales#wiki-ordinal_rangeBands)
 for a visual description of how the padding is applied.